 Will I have an opportunity to indicate a host organization preference?

 Yes.
-Applicants pursuing an experience to embed with an NGO to work on advancing internet health issues should indicate that preference in the LOI (part one) of the application.
-Host organizations will be announced by the time the full application opens on April 18.
-Applicants with successful LOIs will have an opportunity to indicate the specific organization(s) with whom they’re most interested in working with in that second part of the application.
+Applicants pursuing an experience to embed with an NGO to work on advancing internet health issues (Open web activists and Open internet engineers) will have an opportunity to indicate the specific organization(s) with whom they’re most interested in working with in the full application.

 Please note: Host organization preferences are not needed for applicants interested in applying with projects to advance tech policy issues or projects that advance open scientific research.
 However, it is expected that applicants interested in pursuing a fellowship project related to scientific research and/or open science will have an institutional affiliation when applying.

 For more information on fellowship experiences, see ‘Who are Mozilla Fellows?’ above.

 All applications are reviewed by a restricted panel of reviewers made up of Mozilla staff, organizational partners, and other experts in the discipline(s) of the application.
 Following this review process, Mozilla team will select candidates for interviews, which, depending on the focus area, might involve reference checks, advisor interviews, or applicant matching interviews with host organizations (where relevant).